 - Up to $1,000 to apply toward research or teaching equipment and supplies and/or research-related travel expenses.
-(All equipment remains property of ASU)
+(All equipment remains the property of Appalachian State University)

 - Medallion and certificate presented at the fall CAS Awards Luncheon

-All faculty and staff, as well as outside experts in the academic discipline, are eligible to submit nominations.
-(No self-nominations).
+All faculty, as well as outside experts in the academic discipline, are eligible to submit nominations.

 To nominate a faculty member for this award, please complete the nomination form and submit it to CAS Selection Committee.
 Nominations should describe the meaningful and significant effects of the nominee's service to the College, the University, and/or the faculty member's profession over multiple years including examples of demonstrated leadership and initiative.